 Due to the recent emergence, awareness and popularity of CBD (cannabidiol), there is much misinformation and confusion about what this CBD chemical compound is, what it can or cannot do, and what it is and what it is not.
 We at El Sol Wellness want you to not only be educated about CBD but feel comfortable about making good decisions about selecting quality CBD products to improve your well-being.

-There are two type of cannabinoids.
-While phytocannabinoids are found in the cannabis plant, our bodies produce cannbinoids naturally as part of our biology.
-These are called endocannabinoids (endo-within the body).
+There are two types of cannabinoids.
+Phytocannabinoids are found in the cannabis plant.
+Our bodies however also produces cannabinoids naturally as part of our biology.
+These are called endocannabinoids (endo-which means in the body.